canderton3/7641Team24/midterm_report.md

 ### Density-Based Spatial Clustering of Applications with Noise (DBSCAN)
 Density-Based Spatial Clustering of Applications with Noise (DBSCAN) is a non-parametric, density-based clustering algorithm.
 DBSCAN detects arbitrarily shaped clusters in the data, where a cluster is defined as a maximal set of density-connected points.
 A point is described as being a part of a cluster if it is within a core point's &epsilon;-neighborhood, which means the data point is within the distance &epsilon; from the core point.
 In order to be called a cluster instead of outliers, each cluster must contain at least a minimum number of samples.
 The two parameters we tuned to create our ideal DBSCAN model were \epsilon and the minimum number of samples for a group of points to be defined as a cluster.

-We implemented DBSCAN using python's scikit-learn (sklearn) library, which has a built-in DBSCAN function in its cluster package.
-We scaled all of the non-binary data with the sklearn StandardScaler function before passing the features into the DBSCAN model.
-Because clustering algorithms are unsupervised, we did not feed the labels into the model.
-The most significant contribution we made in the creation of the DBSCAN model was parameter tuning, modifying both the acceptable &epsilon; distance and the minimum number of data points in each cluster.
-Then, we determined the distribution of CANDIDATE exoplanets to FALSE POSITIVES in each cluster, which we have the luxury of doing since we have labeled data.
-Further discussion of the results are below.

 ## Supervised
 ### TODO: Steps Moving Forward